deadblue/doppelganger/README.md

 ## Introduction

+**W.I.P.**

-Doppelganger runs tasks in sepcified frequence, and can retry on failed.
+Doppelganger runs tasks in sepcified frequence, and retries when task failed.

 Task should be one of following types:

 * Command
 * HTTP

-## Usage

-Doppelganger supports two entrypoints:

-* HTTP: JSON & Protocol Buffers
-* Unix Domain Socket: Protocol Buffers
+After a task executed, the result can be sent to a callback endpoint.

 ## License